Marie-Philip Poulin: Early career (2007–2009)

-At the age of sixteen years, she made her Team Canada debut with the Under-18 national team during a three-game exhibition series in Prince George, BC between Canada and the United States in the fall of 2007.
-Playing for Canada Red, Poulin racked up four goals and one assist in two games against Sweden's national women's team, the 2006 Olympic silver medalists.
-Her 2.5 points per game put her atop the all-time list for the national women's team.
+At the age of sixteen, Poulin made her senior Team Canada debut during the Fall Festival in Prince George, an exhibition series against Sweden, the reigning Olympic silver medalist.
+Playing for Canada Red, Poulin recorded four goals and one assist in two games.

-She participated at the 2008 IIHF World Women's U18 Championship in Calgary and was Canada's leading scorer.
-In a January 9, 2008 contest versus Germany (contested at the inaugural World Women's Under-18 hockey championship), Poulin notched one goal and two assists in a 10–1 win.
-She was part of the team that won a silver medal, finishing the tournament with eight goals and six assists in five games.
-In two seasons with Canada's national women's under-18 team, Poulin became the all-time leading scorer in U18 team history with 31 points in 17 games, and winning a second silver medal in 2009.
+Poulin participated at the inaugural 2008 IIHF World Women's U18 Championship in Calgary and was Canada's leading scorer.
+In a January 9, 2008 contest versus Germany, Poulin notched one goal and two assists in a 10–1 win.
+The team won a silver medal, with Poulin finishing the tournament with eight goals and six assists in five games.
+Her eight goals would be a Canadian team record until 2023, when Caitlin Kraemer scored ten.
+After winning a second silver medal in 2009, Poulin became the all-time leading scorer in under-18 team history, with 31 points in 17 games.

-She made her debut on the Canadian senior national team, earning silver at the 2009 IIHF Women's World Championship in Hameenlinna, Finland.
+She made her full-time debut on the Canadian senior team at the 2009 IIHF Women's World Championship in Hameenlinna, Finland, earning a silver medal.